2103801/CS220-AU-portfolio/index.md

 <br>

 ## now
-- I just wrote a template for my students' [di-reflection](di-reflection.md)
-- working as a post-grad research assistant on [EAD](http://enhancingaudiodescription.com/)
+- I have just completed my first term as a first year student in the University of Essex.
-- running the [CSS220 module] (https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) at the University of Essex
+- Studying the [CSS220 module] in which I have created my own professional website (https://2103801.github.io/CS220-AU-portfolio/) at the University of Essex.
-- making my final amendments to the my doctoral thesis on [BCMI](https://bcmi.khofstadter.com/)
-- working with Cambridge based educator, visual artist, [Rhea Quien](http://rq-art.com/)
-- resuming the [Tedor Tea](http://tedortea.com/) project linking Chinese tea to local art
+- Studying 3 other modules in my course that cover history, business and philosophy topics.

 <br>